-- 1. The owner must request a rent increase (including a comparability study determine the amount of such increase) by written notice to the Burbank Housing Authority, at least 60 days before the HAP Contract anniversary.
-The request must be submitted in the form and manner required by the Burbank Housing Authority. - 2.
-The Burbank Housing Authority may not increase the rent at the annual anniversary unless: - a.
-The owner requested the increase by the 60-day deadline; and - b.
-During the year before the HAP Contract anniversary, the owner complied with all requirements of the HAP Contract, including compliance with HQS for all contract units. - 3.
-Rent increases will be implemented at the time of HAP Contract Anniversary.
-The adjusted rent to owner equals the lesser of: - 1.
-The re-adjustment rent to owner multiplied by the applicable Section 8 Annual Adjustment Factor published by HUD. - 2.The reasonable rent as determined by the Burbank Housing Authority, in accordance with 24 CFR 983.303; or - 3.
-The rent requested by owner.
+The owner must request a rent increase (including a comparability study to determine the amount of such increase) by written notice to the Burbank Housing Authority, at least 60 days before the HAP Contract anniversary.
+The request must be submitted in the form and manner required by the Burbank Housing Authority.
+The Burbank Housing Authority may not increase the rent at the annual anniversary unless:

+a.
+The owner requested the increase by the 60-day deadline; and b.
+During the year before the HAP Contract anniversary, the owner complied with all requirements of the HAP Contract, including compliance with HQS for all contract units.

+3. Rent increases will be implemented at the time of HAP Contract Anniversary.
+The adjusted rent to owner equals the lesser of:

+1. The re-adjustment rent to owner multiplied by the applicable Section 8 Annual Adjustment Factor published by HUD.

+2. The reasonable rent as determined by the Burbank Housing Authority, in accordance with 24 CFR 983.303; or to owner does not include any previously approved special adjustments.
+The rent to owner may be adjusted up or down, in accordance with 24 CFR 983.301.